alexangione419/alexangione419/README.md

 ## Current projects
-- A new proximity based social media app, stay tuned for release on the IOS App Store
+- A new proximity based social media app, stay tuned for release on the IOS App Store.
+- Developing GitMarks, a grading software for Northeastern's Khoury College that exposes students to industry standard development workflows.
+- Developing a model that, given a binary string, can identify whether or not the given string represents a body of text in a natural language.
 - Customizing my neovim config

 ## Technologies I know